liliana-calderon/SOCSIM_Registers/3_Compare_Figures.md

-Empirical and microsimulated kinship networks.
-Comparing and evaluating estimates on micro-level data on kin relations for the Swedish population
+Assessing the validity of register-based and microsimulated kinship networks for demographic research
 ================
 …
-2024-07-29
+2025-02-07

 #### Fig. 1b: Average number of living and dead grandchildren in 2017 by sex and birth cohort.
 Microsimulation - SOCSIM (left) vs Registers - Swedish Kinship Universe (right)